kleebaum/schooladmin/README.md

 # schooladmin
-Java program to administrate a school
+Java program to administrate a school.